apache/flink/docs/dev/event_time.md

 Please refer to the [Debugging Windows & Event Time]({{ site.baseurl }}/monitoring/debugging_event_time.html) section for debugging watermarks at runtime.

+## How operators are processing watermarks

+As a general rule, operators are required to completely process a given watermark before forwarding it downstream.
+For example, `WindowOperator` will first evaluate which windows should be fired, and only after producing all of the output triggered by the watermark will the watermark itself be sent downstream.
+In other words, all elements produced due to occurrence of a watermark will be emitted before the watermark.

+The same rule applies to `TwoInputStreamOperator`.
+However, in this case the current watermark of the operator is defined as the minimum of both of its inputs.

+The details of this behavior are defined by the implementations of the `OneInputStreamOperator#processWatermark`, `TwoInputStreamOperator#processWatermark1` and `TwoInputStreamOperator#processWatermark2` methods.

 {% top %}